metagenlab/zAMP/docs/pages/execution.rst

 ..
 Provided command-line examples are for a standard unix terminal in bash

-Before the execution of the pipeline, prepare a new dedicated directory somewhere on the system where you have sufficient space ( NOT within the pipeline folder).
+Before the execution of the pipeline, prepare a new dedicated directory somewhere on the system where you have sufficient space ( NOT within the pipeline directory).

 *for instance*::